Kington Rural: Community

 At Kingswood, on Kingswood Road, in the south-east of the parish is small breeds farm, a farm nature reserve which is a Site of Special Scientific Interest (SSSI), a guest house and a farm holiday home.
 On Hergest Road in Bredward is the Arrow Court Industrial Estate grouped with the Hergest Industrial Estate, where are businesses including vehicle repair and engine rebuilding shops, a furniture maker, a steel fabricator, a vintage furniture and house clearance outlet, and a plant and machinery hire company.
 In the north of the parish, at Bradnor Green, is the 18-hole Kington Golf Club with an adjacent online sports shop and The Beacon, which was the home of Mike Oldfield during the time of recording the album Hergest Ridge; his following 1975 album Ommadawn was recorded on a 24-track studio at The Beacon.

 Landmarks

-There are five Grade II and five Grade II* listed buildings in Kington Rural, including farmhouses, a manor house, cottages, and a granary.
+There are five Grade II* listed buildings in Kington Rural, including farmhouses, a manor house, cottages, and a granary.